Strange Attractors: Plot

-The scene opens with Matt Parkman making love to his wife Janice.
+The scene opens with Matt Parkman having sex with his wife Janice.
 Unbeknownst to Janice, however, Sylar is in control, which Matt realizes later.
 He is enraged, though Sylar says it's a warning.
 Matt tells Janice about his problem (without referring to Sylar by name), and urges her to leave with their baby.
 After leaving a message for Mohinder Suresh, he opens up a beer.
 He notices Sylar being affected by the alcohol and begins to drink more.
 As Matt continues to get more drunk, he notices Sylar beginning to disappear.
 As Sylar completely disappears, Matt's wife and his Alcoholics Anonymous partner walk in.
 Matt exclaims his triumph before passing out in front of them.
 Matt wakes up later, with he and his wife embracing and his AA partner telling him they need to start over.
 As Matt leaves, Sylar reveals that he has taken control over his body.
 Matt says he'll never get away with it, though Sylar just chuckles.
 A worried Janice sees him talking to and laughing at no one.

 Claire Bennet and Gretchen remain awkward towards each other after their kiss from the past episode.
 Although Claire wasn't offended, she doesn't want to destroy her chance of having an ordinary life.
 Suddenly, three hooded figures enter their room.
 Claire attempts to fight them off, but she and Gretchen soon realize it to be a ritualistic sorority prank after Becky reveals herself.
 Becky informs them they are being "kidnapped," and Claire, Gretchen, and two other girls are brought to an abandoned slaughterhouse.
 Becky explains to them that they are to find a big Alpha Chi treasure.
 The winners get to sit out of hell week.
 After Becky and her two friends leave, the girls remove their binds and masks.
 Claire and Gretchen split up with the other girls and begin exploring the desolate building.
 As they find a teddy bear Gretchen tells Claire she finally "gets her" for wanting to have a normal life and apologizes for putting her on the spot by wanting to start a relationship.
 Claire admits that she needs Gretchen as a friend.
 Suddenly a chain wraps around Gretchen's neck and chokes her.
 Claire tries to save her and hits an invisible Becky with a broken wooden handle.
 She then gets flung back as Gretchen gets unwound from the chain.
 Claire is impaled through the chest on rebar sticking out of a wall.
 She then grabs a hanging hook and cuts Becky across the shoulder.
 As Becky becomes visible the two other girls walk in.
 Claire shouts at them to grab Becky, but Becky becomes invisible and rushes between the girls and out the door.
 The girls then scream as Gretchen pulls Claire off of the rebar.
 The two girls look at Gretchen and Claire in shock, while Gretchen looks at Claire, whose normal life just came crashing down around her and wonders what to do next.